obs-websocket-community-projects/obs-websocket-js/README.md

 ## Typescript Support

 This library is written in typescript and typescript definitions are published with the package.
-Each package is released with typescript defintions matching the currently released version of obs-websocket.
+Each package is released with typescript definitions matching the currently released version of obs-websocket.
 This data can be reused from `OBSEventTypes`, `OBSRequestTypes` and `OBSResponseTypes` named exports, though in most cases function parameters will enforce the typings correctly.

 ```ts
 import OBSWebSocket, {OBSEventTypes, OBSRequestTypes, OBSResponseTypes} from 'obs-websocket-js';